Extending Bell's Theorem: Nonlocality via Measurement Dependence: Measurement Independence

 \section{Measurement Independence}

 Take a standard Bell experiment setup: Charlie prepares an ensemble of spin-$\frac{1}{2}$ pairs in a quantum state $\rho$, and Alice and Bob measure spin variables $A$ or $A'$ and $B$ or $B'$ (with values $\pm1$).
-Their measurement contexts will be denoted as $I$ or $I'$ and $J$ or $J'$.\footnote{Such contexts might include in particular the polarity and gradient of the magnetic fields of their Stern--Gerlach apparatuses, on which trajectories in the Bohm theory depend (see Section~\ref{signalling}).} Assume further that each such setup defines a statistical distribution $\sigma_\rho^{IJ}(\lambda)$ or $ \sigma_\rho^{I'J}(\lambda)$ or $\sigma_\rho^{IJ'}(\lambda)$ or $\sigma_\rho^{I'J'}(\lambda)$ for some appropriate hidden variables $\lambda$.\footnote{The hidden variable $\lambda$ denotes the state of the total system, and may thus include its quantum state.
-In this sense, quantum mechanics itself is a trivial hidden variables theory.} The individual hidden variables in turn define probabilities for outcomes of measurements of pairs of quantities, say $p_\lambda^{IJ}(A=\pm 1,B=\pm 1)$.
+Their measurement contexts will be denoted as $I$ or $I'$ and $J$ or $J'$.\footnote{Such contexts might include in particular the polarity and gradient of the magnetic fields of their Stern--Gerlach apparatuses, on which trajectories in the Bohm theory depend (see Section~\ref{signalling}).} Assume further that each such setup defines a statistical distribution $\sigma_\rho^{IJ}(\lambda)$ or $ \sigma_\rho^{I'J}(\lambda)$ or $\sigma_\rho^{IJ'}(\lambda)$ or $\sigma_\rho^{I'J'}(\lambda)$ for some appropriate variables $\lambda$ denoting the state of the system.
+The individual $\lambda$ in turn define probabilities for outcomes of measurements of pairs of quantities, say $p_\lambda^{IJ}(A=\pm 1,B=\pm 1)$.
 We write

 and